Skip to main content

 If your PagerDuty projects don’t cleanly match the Cortex entity tag or name, you can override this in the Cortex entity descriptor.

-For a given entity, you can define the PagerDuty service, schedules, or escalation policy within the entity’s YAML.
+For a given entity, you can define the PagerDuty service, schedule, or escalation policy within the entity’s YAML.
 You can only set up one of these three options per entity.

 Each of these has the same field definitions.